Jean Starr Untermeyer: The Death of Virgil

-She visited the MacDowell Colony again in 1938.
-In 1939, during a stay at Yaddo, the writers' and artists' colony in Saratoga Springs, she met the German author Hermann Broch, with whom she struck up a complex collaboration, as she worked on translating Broch's novel Der Tod des Vergil.
-Her translation, The Death of Virgil, was published in 1945.
+Untermeyer visited the MacDowell Colony again in 1938.
+In 1939, during a stay at Yaddo, the writers' and artists' colony in Saratoga Springs, she met and began an affair with the German author Hermann Broch, with whom she struck up a complex collaboration.
+Broch asked her to begin translating his work in progress, Der Tod des Vergil (The Death of Virgil), in 1940, though he still hoped Willa and Edwin Muir, his previous English translators, would do the final translation.
+When the Muirs declined, Untermeyer became the official translator.